Tenderlonious playing flute with Ruby Rushton

 Joao Bosco is an amazing Brazillian singer, guitarist & composer.
 A large part of the audience were Brazilian and on a couple of tunes, they did all of the singing !
 I was smiling all night.
-He was joined by Hamilton de Hollanda playing the bandolim.
+He was joined by Hamilton de Hollanda playing the bandolin.
 Unfortunately I was unable to get the names of the other amazing musicians.

 A band that continues to develop and progress, tonight we have Axel Kaner-Lidstrom pllaying trumpet, James Mollison on tenor, Joe Elliot on alto, Rosie Turton on trombone, Mark Mollison on guitar, Lorenz Okello-Osengor on keys, Hamish Nockles Moore on bass & holding down the beat is Jake Long.